a-e/grinder-webtest/docs/index.rst

 * Global and local variable parameters, with support for simple macros
 * Capturing and verifying response output using regular expressions
 * Sequential, thread-based, random, or weighted test sequencing
+* Automatic numbering of individual tests for logging and reporting purposes
 * Correlating test runner that matches parameters in HTTP responses
 * Four configurable levels of logging verbosity